afcarvallo/semantic_educational_analysis/README.md

 valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --gen-suppressions=all python main.py -m MODEL -c data/case.txt -q 1 > python.supp
 ```

-### Programmatic Usage

-You can also use the analyzer programmatically:

 ## Citation

 If you use this code in your research, please cite our paper: